denverquentin/demo-ci-cd/README.txt

 1. Move the github-actions.zip into the root of your Salesforce project.
 2. Unzip the file - if using the Windows Extract All tool, be sure to remove the "github-actions" directory at the end of the extract path.
 This will unzip the metadata files into the force-app directory in the correct location.
 3. Verify that your existing package.json file contains a `lint` script and that the devDependencies contains the dependencies listed in the included package-example-for-lint.json file.
+4. After you update the package.json, run this command to generate a package-lock.json which will be used in GitHub: `npm i --package-lock-only`
+5. Also run this command so you can run ESLint locally: `npm ci`
+6. Verify that ESLint is setup by running this command on your computer: `npm run lint`

 If you do not use the standard force-app directory name, you will need to manually copy the metadata from the unzipped force-app into your custom named package directory.